What’s Unique about the Environmental Studies Graduate Program at University of Oregon?

 Through the Environmental Studies program, our students have the unique opportunity to draw upon all of the faculty, library, and research resources available across the campus.
 Our university also hosts some of the most prestigious visiting scholars and environmental conferences on a regular basis, such as the annual Public Interest Environmental Law Conference and the Holistic Options for Planet Earth Sustainability Conference.

-We are home to a number of research institutes and centers with an environmental focus, including the Institute of Ecology and Evolution, the Sustainable Cities Initiative, the Environmental and Natural Resources Law Program, the Institute for a Sustainable Environment, and the Oregon Institute of Marine Biology.
+We are home to a number of research institutes and centers with an environmental focus, including the Institute of Ecology and Evolution, the Center for Environmental Futures, the Sustainable Cities Initiative, the Environmental and Natural Resources Law Program, the Institute for a Sustainable Environment, and the Oregon Institute of Marine Biology.

 While disciplinary graduate programs may offer students the resources located within a single school or department, our program is unique in opening doors to the wide-ranging environmental resources found across the schools and programs on our campus.